IliasMariosG/CV/README.md

 ## Hobbies

-Yoga, Sports, Socialising, Reading, Coding Developments
+Yoga, Sports, Socialising, Reading Books and...about Energy, Environment, Financial, Healthcare, Coding Developments (It is indeed one of my hobbies)